larsks/tm-v71-tools/README.md

 ### Set port speed using write-block

-The PC port speed is stored as a byte at offset 33 (`0x21`) in block 0.
+The PC port speed is stored as a byte at address 33 (`0x21`).
 The following command will set the PC port speed to 57600 bps:

 ```
-tmv71 memory write-block -d '03' 0 0x21
+tmv71 memory write-block -d '03' 0x21
 ```

 ## API Examples